Guidomo10/alx-system_engineering-devops/0x00-shell_basics/README.md

 15) this script move files biginning with an uppercase
 16) this script clean emacs files
 17) this script creates directories
+18) this script list all files in a directory separate by a commas